 2 in Cleveland, January 2015.
 This is a highly prestigious festival, and the UT production

-of The Adding Machine is one of 5 to 7 plays in our region with the possibility of moving on the national
+is one of 5 to 7 plays in our region selected to be performed.

 Toledo Blade article

-See more photos and follow the UT production at KCACTF on our Facebook page
+See more photos from the UT production at KCACTF on our Facebook page

 Palgrave Studies in Theatre and Performance History published Edmund Lingan's, The Theatre of the Occult Revival: Alternative Spiritual Performance from 1875 to the Present.
 Lingan is the Interim Chair of the department.